Health Care & Medication

 Share

 Medicaid is a government health insurance program that helps certain people get health care services at a lower cost.
-There are several different Medicaid programs in Washington, D.C.
-Medicaid for people who are older (age 65+), blind, or living with a disability is called Aged, Blind, and Disabled (ABD) Medicaid.
+In D.C., Medicaid is called D.C.
+Medicaid.
+There are different Medicaid programs for different groups of people in D.C.

 Apply for D.C.
 Medicaid Online

 D.C.
-Medicaid for the Aged, Blind, and Disabled (ABD) pays for routine and acute health care services.
+Medicaid pays for routine and acute health care services.
+This includes:

 • Visits to health care providers (including physicians and nurse practitioners)